peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - Shorthand, `Optional[T]` is equivalent to Union with None.
     - Behaves just like Union: `T | None`
-- If you use it in a function return value or something, it will propagate, so be careful how you use it.
+- If you use it in a function return value or something, it will propagate, so be careful when you use it.

 ```py {1|3-}
 from typing import Optional